-The color of an object depends on all the color components of the incident light which are being reflected, eliminating those which have been absorbed.
+incident light which are being reflected, eliminating those which have been absorbed.
 The dominant color is defined as 'hue' and depends on the reflected light's wavelength.
 'Saturation' indicates the pureness of the color with respect to white and is represented as a percentage.
 Hue and saturation together are defined as 'chromaticity'.

-Color or chromatic sensors have a proximity function with generally three RGB LEDs for light emission.
-The color of an object is identified according to the different reflection coefficients obtained with red (R), green (G) and blue (B) light emissions.
+Color Sensors The color of an object depends on all the color components of the blue 100% red 100% an object is identified according to the different reflection coefficients obtained with red (R), green (G) and blue (B) light emissions.
 More simply, yellow can be identified by R=50% G=50% B=0% reflections; orange by R=75% G=25% B=0% reflections; pink by R=50% G=0% B=0% reflections; but possible combinations are really infinite.
-Color sensors operate only on reflection ratios and are not influenced by light intensity, defined as 'brilliance' or 'luminance'.
+Color sensors operate only on reflection ratios and are not influenced by light intensity, defined as 'brilliance 'or 'luminance'.
 There is a wide range of applications, ranging from quality and process controls, to automatic material handling for identification, orientation and selection of objects according to color.